AdamJeddy/Instagram-Wrapped/README.md

 # Instagram-Wrapped
-Spotify Wrapped but for Instagram, gives you stats on your Instagram activity.
+Instagram Wrapped gives you stats on your Instagram activity.
+(Spotify Wrapped but for Instagram)